uccser/cs-unplugged/docs/source/author/topics.rst

 Topics Overview
 ==============================================================================

-A general overview of the topics application can be described in the following diagram.
+The following diagram shows the general structure of the topics application.

 ..
 The following image can copied for be edits here: https://goo.gl/Vjv6XV
 .. image:: ../_static/img/topics_overview_diagram.png